multifreded/hv20/day24/README.md

 }
 ```

-Correctness was tested by comparing the hash produced by the newly implemented
+Correctness is tested by comparing the hash produced by the newly implemented
-function with the hash produced by the original program:
+function with the hash produced by the original program …

 ```sh
 $ xxd data/leeloo_pwd.txt